soubhikbarari/somewhat-unlikely/README.md

 # Replication Codebase for *Somewhat Unlikely*

-Data and code to replicate the analyses in Soubhik Barari's blog [*Somewhat Unlikely*](https://somewhatunlikely.substack.com/).
+Data and code to replicate the analyses in the newsletter [*Somewhat Unlikely*](https://somewhatunlikely.substack.com/).

 Common data re-used across articles in `data/`.